dobtco/wintersmith-knowledge-base/content/dashboard/signup_and_login.md

 ## Forgot password

-If you forgot your password, simply click the question mark on the right side of where you would normally enter your password and follow the prompts to reset your password.
+If you forgot your password, simply click the question mark on the right side of where you would normally enter your password.
+Then, follow the prompts to reset your password.

 ![screenshot](images/screenshot_forgot_password.png)